Icelandic Phallological Museum: Human penis

 The Icelandic donor was a 95-year-old man from nearby Akureyri who was said to have been a womaniser in his youth and wanted to donate his penis to the museum to ensure his "eternal fame".
 Sigurður said that, even at the age of 95, the donor remained active, "both vertically and horizontally".
 However, the donor was said to be concerned that "his penis is shrinking as he gets older and he is worried it might not make a proper exhibit."

 His penis was given priority over those of the non-Icelandic donors in accordance with the museum's mission to display the organs of Icelandic mammals.
 Removing and preserving it was not an easy proposition, as Sigurður explained: "The donor and the doctors are in agreement, it must be taken while the body is warm.
 Then bleed it and pump it up.
 If it cools you can't do anything, so [the donor] is eager to have it taken warm and treated to be preserved with dignity."

 In January 2011, the Icelandic donor died and his penis was surgically removed so that it could be added to the museum's collection.
 The penectomy was not entirely successful and left the penis "a greyish-brown, shrivelled mass".
 According to Sigurður, "I should have stretched it and sewn it at the back to keep it in more or less a normal position".
 Instead, it "went directly into the formaldehyde".
 Although disappointed with the results, Sigurður expressed confidence that "I will get a younger and a bigger and better one soon."

 Visitors' most common reaction to the preserved human penis is "that it's very old, you know, a bit shrunken, and the male members [sic] say 'oh, I hope mine will not look like this when I get old.'"
 Sigurður has considered donating his own penis to the museum when he dies but said that it depends on his wife: "If she dies first, my specimen would go in here.
 If I die first, well I can't say.
 She might say no."

-American writer and actor Jonah Falcon, known for his impressively sized penis, was invited by the museum via The Huffington Post to donate his member after his death.
+American writer and actor Jonah Falcon, known for his claim to an impressively sized penis, was invited by the museum via The Huffington Post to donate his member after his death.
 It was announced in May 2014 that Falcon had accepted the proposal, suggesting a display alongside a sperm whale to be called "Jonah and the whale", after the biblical story.

-In May, 2022, the museum announced that it would display a plaster cast of Jimi Hendrix's erect penis, created in 1968 in Chicago by Cynthia Plaster Caster.
-The famous groupie, whose real name was Cynthia Abritton, donated the item to the museum in April, 2022, shortly before her death.
+In May 2022, the museum announced that it would display a plaster cast of Jimi Hendrix's erect penis, created in 1968 in Chicago by Cynthia Plaster Caster.
+The famous groupie, whose real name was Cynthia Albritton, donated the item to the museum in April 2022, shortly before her death.
+In December 2024, the museum began displaying a confirmed erect plaster cast of Matt Barr, measuring over 36cm, the largest ever verified cast of a human penis.